Southern California Logistics Airport: History

 The federal government was responsible for helping the Victor Valley recover from the closure of George Air Force Base in 1992.
 The conversion of the former George Air Force Base to SCLA was designed to provide major corporations with logistics needs, access to a global intermodal logistics gateway to the Western United States.
 Located near Interstate 15 in California's Victor Valley, the 5000 acre complete intermodal business complex is approximately 20 mi north of downtown San Bernardino, and 23 mi north of San Bernardino International Airport.

 In July 2000, SCLA received foreign trade zone status from the United States Department of Commerce.
 The designation was intended to make it much easier for the Victor Valley Economic Development Authority to convince international carriers to use the airport as a base for shipping foreign products to Southern California.
 During that same period, the Department of Transportation approved a $4.9 million grant for the SCLA to extend its main runway from 10050 ft to 15050 ft to accommodate international jet transports.
 The airport authority required the 5000 ft extension to ensure that cargo planes could depart fully loaded in summer heat.
 The longer runway was also required for the efficient use of the facility as the main transportation hub for the 70,000 troops a year traveling to and from the Army National Training Center at Fort Irwin.
-At 15050 ft, SCLA's runway 17/35 is the second longest public-use runway in the United States, surpassed only by that of the Denver International Airport 16000 ft runway 16R/34L.
+At 15050 ft, SCLA's runway 17/35 was the second longest public-use runway in the United States, surpassed only by that of the Denver International Airport 16000 ft runway 16R/34L.
+The runway was shortened in 2022 to 13,051 feet.

 The fiscal year 2002 military spending bill earmarked US$1.3 million to allow the U.S. Army to continue using the SCLA to transport troops en route to training exercises at Fort Irwin.
 The airport has proven to be one of the most efficient and safest locations for travel to and from the Army's National Training Center for the troops who rotate through each year.
 Company D of the 158th Aviation Regiment is a general support aviation company that moved in under a five-year contract the Army signed with SCLA and the city of Victorville.
 The unit is part of the 244th Aviation Brigade of Fort Sheridan, Illinois.

+In response to the sharp drop in air travel during the COVID-19 pandemic, several airlines contracted with aircraft boneyard operator ComAv to store aircraft and to keep them clean and in working order while they are in storage.
+By late March 2020, about 275 airliners were in storage at SCLA.
+As of 30 March 2020, Southwest Airlines had parked 50 active Boeing 737-700 aircraft at Victorville.
+The Australian airline Qantas began to move its entire Airbus A380 fleet into storage at the facility in July 2020, due to the lack of international demand for flights.